 My Home is Your Home: I always recommend you include a little individualized charm.
 This will set you apart and let your guests get a sense of who you are.
-It doesn’t need to be overly extravagant but something to bring out your personality and make potential guests feel at home.
+How to decorate a rental doesn’t need to be overly extravagant but something to bring out your personality and make potential guests feel at home.
 Try including your favorite scented candle or a warm and cozy throw blanket and notes/instructions around the house are also a great way to connect with your guest and create memorable moments.

 Got Décor?: With short term rentals, most people look for the comforts of a real home and not a sterile hotel room.
 Add accent pillows, a throw blanket along with styled shelves or table tops.
 Artwork can also have personality and flare.
 All of this can be done on a budget and in non-breakable items.
 Make sure things are easily washable so you can keep things feeling fresh between guests!
 I have developed an entire line of washable Canadian made pillows that are perfect for rentals – you can toss the entire pillow right into the washer and dryer too.